A format defines the conditions of an ad creative, such as its file size and dimensions.

 To create a new Advar template, click the Create an advar template button.

-To edit an Advar template, click the name of the Advar.
+To edit an Advar template, click the name of the Advar you wish to modify.

 Position types add extra functionalities to a position.
 The main purpose of a position type is to define the MIME type of the response and the possible templates wrapped around the output.